DragonWrangler1/fireworks_reimagined/README.md

 * **depth_layers** This value can be as large as you want as long as it's within reason.
 This will allow you to create a more 3d image through the fireworks.

+* **texture** defines the texture of the particles used.

 ```
 When viewing these.
 If not symetrical.
 You must look North ingame (+Z) otherwise it'll be reverse.
 ```

+### FIREWORK IMAGE EXPLOSIONS (LITE)
+* fireworks_reimagined.register_limited_firework_explosion(pos, delay, color_grid, depth_layers, texture)

+Same as the above, except if the image is greater than 32px in any direction then that function will fallback to this one.
+Which should allow for up to 64px images.

 #### EXAMPLE USAGE
 see file **2025.lua** or **creeper.lua**